lzmoosheig/DAI-HTTP-INFRA/README.md

 You don't need to follow this section(Running the servers) if you're using our scripts!

+If you run the script, the port used by default is 7777.

 Open a terminal and run the following commands :
 ```
 cd *Your-folder-location*/docker-images/express-image